Speakers Bureau

 Biosketch

-Dr. Carr earned her Bachelor of Science in Dental Hygiene and Doctorate of Health Administration from UMMC and a Master of Dental Hygiene from the University of Tennessee Health Science Center.
-In 2025, she completed an Executive Certificate in Management and Leadership from the Massachusetts Institute of Technology Sloan School of Management, further strengthening her expertise at the intersection of healthcare, leadership, and
+Dr. Carr earned her Bachelor of Science in Dental Hygiene and Doctorate of Health Administration from the University of Mississippi Medical Center and a Master of Dental Hygiene from the University of Tennessee Health Science Center.
+In 2025, she completed an Executive Certificate in Management and Leadership from the Massachusetts Institute of Technology Sloan School of Management, further strengthening her expertise at the intersection of healthcare, leadership, and systems thinking.

 A prolific scholar and educator, Dr. Carr has published extensively in peer-reviewed journals and textbooks on leadership, courage, teaching methodology, dental public health, and team dynamics.
-She serves nationally as a Commission on Dental Accreditation site visitor and is an honorary fellow of the American College of Dentists, a fellow of the College of General Dentistry, and has held leadership roles with the Mississippi Dental Hygienists’ Association.
-Elizabeth is also a long time member of the American Dental Hygienists’ Association, American Dental Education Association, and American Academy of Dental Hygiene.
+She serves nationally as a Commission on Dental Accreditation site visitor and is an honorary fellow of the American College of Dentists, a fellow of the College of General Dentistry, and has held numerous leadership roles within professional organizations.
+She is a longtime member of the American Dental Hygienists’ Association, American Dental Education Association, and American Academy of Dental Hygiene.

 Dr. Carr is a credentialed Crucial Conversations and EPIC Wisdom trainer and is widely sought after for her ability to translate complex leadership concepts into practical, human-centered strategies.
-As a global speaker, she has delivered over 50 presentations across the United States and internationally, engaging audiences ranging from clinicians and faculty to executive leaders and professional organizations.
+As an international speaker, she has delivered more than 50 presentations across the United States and abroad, engaging audiences ranging from clinicians and educators to executive leaders and professional organizations.

 Topics